cujojs/when/docs/api.md

 Where:
 * `f` - function that, given a seed, returns the next value or a promise for it.
-* `predicate` - function that should return truthy when the unfold should stop.
+* `predicate` - function that receives the current iteration value, and should return truthy when the unfold should stop
 * `handler` - function that receives each value as it is produced by `f`.
 It may return a promise to delay the next iteration.
 * `seed` - initial value provided to the first `f` invocation.
 May be a promise.